A Gorgeous Elegant Christmas Home Tour and Decorating Ideas

 Holiday decorating tip #2: To freshen up your Christmas tree decor each year add one new element like a set of new ornaments, ribbon in a new color, or a different tree topper.

 Christmas presents are already making their way under the tree.
 It’s my husband’s job to wrap them because he is a perfectionist!
 I always rush through and end up with a sloppy job.

 I did enjoy adding a DIY touch to the gift wrapping and will be sharing exactly how I did that later.

 The tree is nestled into the corner and provides a lovely view to whoever is sitting at the piano.
 Two mini moss wreaths are hanging on the pair of gold mirrors.
 The mirrors help brighten the dark corner and make the space feel larger.

 I enjoy updating everyday decor for the seasons.
 I added a little bit of dollar tree garland to my trio of candles on the piano and poinsettias are sitting in an antique chamber pot.

 Holiday decorating tip #3: Add garland and/or ornaments to everyday decor to make it perfect for the holidays.

-In front of the tree is a small tulip table which gets used as a homework station, puzzles, game playing, and reading.
+In front of the tree is a small tulip table that gets used as a homework station, puzzles, game playing, and reading.
 The table is versatile and gets moved around often.
-It can also seat four extra guests with our dining table when we have company.
+It can also seat four extra guests at our dining table when we have company.